Snowflake-Labs/terraform-provider-snowflake/docs/resources/masking_policy.md

 ### Optional

 - `comment` (String) Specifies a comment for the masking policy.
 - `exempt_other_policies` (String) Specifies whether the row access policy or conditional masking policy can reference a column that is already protected by a masking policy.
-Due to Snowflake limitations, when value is chenged, the resource is recreated.
+Due to Snowflake limitations, when value is changed, the resource is recreated.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.

 ### Read-Only